Learn how to print and laminate your own pattern block templates at home.

 We happen to have both the plastic and the wooden pattern blocks courtesy of my math manipulatives loving mother.
 I first got out the wooden set, thinking that – since they are a bit thicker – Emma would have an easier time with them.
 She got very frustrated at the blocks not lining up perfectly, and so I gave up thinking we’d try again in a few weeks.
 The next day, though, she went to the closet, pulled out the plastic ones and the pattern sheets, and made this perfect dinosaur:

 I don’t know if the thin plastic ones were actually easier for her to use than the wooden ones, or if she was just in a better mood the second day – but she continues to prefer the plastic ones over the wooden ones for this particular activity.
-If you don’t have pattern blocks or want to make a travel set, Sandra’s post links to printable pattern blocks that you can make out of cardstock.

 I laminated all of the pattern sheets by hand using a roll of laminating paper, and if you look at the train compared to the dinosaur, I got MUCH better at it as I went along.
 Turns out the main trick to laminating by hand is to expose no more than one inch of laminate at a time – may seem obvious to some of you, but it wasn’t to me.
 Of course, if you’re lucky enough to own a nifty laminating machine that’s even better!